The Circs are closing in on the enemy…and Hale’s mates

-Hale’s dreams are more than nightmares–the prophetic doom of a beautiful woman he doesn’t know and a man he wishes he’d never met: two people meant for him that are too involved with his enemy for Hale’s peace of mind.
-But the heart wants what the heart wants, and Hale’s beast won’t accept less than the woman and man destined to become his mates.
-Then word arrives that Pearson Labs is finally coming down, and Hale has to race to save his mates from the fallout.
-Can they survive or will their love crumble under the enemy’s chaos and deception too close to home?
+Hale’s dreams are more than nightmares.
+They’re the prophetic doom of a beautiful woman he doesn’t know and a man he wishes he’d never met.
+But the heart wants what the heart wants, and Hale’s beast won’t accept less than the woman and man destined to become his mates—no matter how closely tied to the enemy they may be.

-Warning: This book contains sexual content readers may find fascinating: group play, m/m, m/f, m/m/f and more.
-Expect government conspiracies, rough Marines, genetic experiments, and Shifters unlike the kind you think you know.
+Warning: This book contains content readers may find thrilling: psychics, mmf mates, group fun, snarky Circs, and danger.
 This book is not for the faint of heart.
 Enjoy!

 - Release Date: September 15, 2015